essinn/essinn/README.md

 # About Me

-Hello! 👋 I'm [Essinn], an aspirant [Software Engineer].
+Hello! 👋 I'm Essinn, an aspirant Software Engineer.
 I love coding and exploring new technologies.

 ## 🚀 Skills & Tools